Medium rare beef tagliata recipe or Italian sliced steak served with pan-fried tomatoes.

 I served the Italian steaks with cherry tomatoes, which were fried in the same pan.
-You can give them to the pan together with the meat and let them in the pan for a couple of minutes longer (or until done to your liking – soft and blistered but not mushy) while the tagliata is resting.
+You can add them to the pan together with the meat and let them in the pan for a couple of minutes longer (or until done to your liking – soft and blistered but not mushy) while the tagliata is resting.

-- 2 rump steaks, ca 2 cm/ 0.8 inch thick, about 250 g/ 8.8 oz each (See note)
+- 2 rump steaks ca 2 cm/ 0.8 inch thick, about 250 g/ 8.8 oz each (See note)

-- 2 tablespoons oil (sunflower or groundnut oil)
+- 2 tablespoons oil sunflower or groundnut oil

-- 16 - 20 cherry tomatoes, optional
+- 16 - 20 cherry tomatoes optional

 - flaky sea salt and freshly ground black pepper

-- Take the rump steaks out of the refrigerator one hour before cooking.
+- Season: Take the rump steaks out of the refrigerator one hour before cooking.
 Pat them dry using kitchen paper.
 Rub with salt and pepper on both sides.

-- Heat the cast iron skillet very well, about 4-5 minutes.
+- Heat the cast-iron skillet very well, about 4-5 minutes.
 Add the oil, turn the pan carefully to coat the bottom with the oil, then add the steaks.
 If using, add the cherry tomatoes as well.
 Turn the tomatoes often while they are in the pan.

 - The best way to check if the steaks are done to your liking is to check the internal temperature using a meat thermometer.
-The cooking times always depend on the thickness of the steak, the pan you use and the temperature of the pan, so only a thermometer and experience can guarantee for the perfect results.
+The cooking times always depend on the thickness of the steak, the pan you use, and the temperature of the pan, so only a thermometer and experience can guarantee the perfect results.

 - Slice the tagliata and serve as suggested above.